f00122948/git-basics/readme.txt

 created a branch, play-branch, to see what happens play-branch change to test pull down changes.
 Also changed remote master and local master.

-created branch-sherry in remote to test pulling into local